storybookjs/marko/MIGRATION.md

 When relying on the [implicit PostCSS loader](#deprecated-implicit-postcss-loader), it would also add [autoprefixer v9](https://www.npmjs.com/package/autoprefixer/v/9.8.6) and [postcss-flexbugs-fixes v4](https://www.npmjs.com/package/postcss-flexbugs-fixes/v/4.2.1) plugins to the `postcss-loader` configuration when you didn't have a PostCSS config file (such as `postcss.config.js`) within your project.

-They will no longer be applied when switching to `@storybook/addon-postcss` and the implicit PostCSS features will be remove in Storybook 7.0.
+They will no longer be applied when switching to `@storybook/addon-postcss` and the implicit PostCSS features will be removed in Storybook 7.0.

 If you depend upon these plugins being applied, install them and create a `postcss.config.js` file within your project that contains: